LucasDelfino92/morrowindsharp/main.md

 [**TUBES4MUSE - The Unofficial Bootleg Extended Soundtrack for MUSE 2**](https://drive.google.com/file/d/1z2w5TH-xW4-yuROJhlSI4sNVS4kepOZu/view?usp=sharing)
 Selection of songs from various different game soundtracks that all fit in with TES3's originals, sorted to work with MUSE, giving each region of Vvardenfell a unique character based on the music that plays there, including specific music for various dungeon types.
 Also includes music from other games composed by Jeremy Soule which blend in seamlessly with the rest.
 Mod by **anonymous**.

-> ⚠️ The filesize of this download is 2.34GB.
+> ℹ️ The filesize of this download is 2.34GB.

 ## DIALOGUE